clay-spfmlp/snake-spell/docs/CROSSWORD_RULES_VALIDATION.md

 # Crossword Game Rules Validation Report

 ## Overview
-This document summarizes the comprehensive validation of the multiplayer crossword Snake Word Arena game rules and the fixes applied to ensure they work correctly.
+This document summarizes the comprehensive validation of the multiplayer crossword Snake Spell game rules and the fixes applied to ensure they work correctly.

 ## Game Rules Validated